Home Subscribe Write for Us FAQ Contact HubGarden Login

 Some of the specific tactics mentioned in the book could be applied to other forms of activism, so it could be useful for young people to know about them, and even practice them in ways that don't hurt anyone.
 It's always good to be aware of your own legal rights, as Soling urges students to be, and to be aware of different forms of non violent protest.
 Some of the methods mentioned are specific to the USA, since that is where Soling is from, but much of it would also be applicable in Australia and elsewhere.

-The Student Resistance Handbook may also serve as a wake up call to parents and teachers of just how damaging the current system of schooling can be (though this is ground which has been covered before by educators like John Holt and John Taylor Gatto).
+may also serve as a wake up call to parents and teachers of just how damaging the current system of schooling can be (though this is ground which has been covered before by educators like John Holt and John Taylor Gatto).
 Who knows, this might even lead to some improvement in the conditions students face day to day.
 This is very far from Soling's stated goal, but it may be as good as it gets.

 Rating: 3